atom-sw/mrracket/README.md

 Download [`mrracket`](https://raw.githubusercontent.com/bugcounting/mrracket/master/mrracket) and put it in a directory in the path.

-Alternatively, you can download and use the `install.sh` script, which will install DrRacket, add its executables directory to the path, and put MrRacket into the same directory.
+Alternatively, you can download and use the `install.sh` script, which will install DrRacket, add its executables directory to the path, put MrRacket into the same directory, and add a desktop launcher for DrRacket.

 ```
 wget -O - http://tiny.cc/mrracket | bash -l